 Productivity on the go

 Easily access everyday tickets and passes in the moment you need them.
-With Google Wallet Pass photo import, you can digitize passes that have a barcode or a QR code, like gym or library cards.
+Coming soon, with Google Wallet Pass photo import, you can digitize passes that have a barcode or a QR code, like gym or library cards.
 Simply upload an image of the pass to store a secure, digital version of it in your Google Wallet.

 Add your passes into your Google Wallet via Pass photo import.

 New communication apps are coming soon to Android Auto.
 With the addition of Webex by Cisco and Zoom, you will be able to start and join conference calls by audio and browse meeting schedules from your car display.
 Active calls are managed through Android Auto, so you can mute your microphone when needed and end the call when finished.

 Browse and join Zoom and Webex by Cisco meetings on Android Auto.

 Personalized for you